 With the introduction of skill trees for the first time, Arno will also have access to the Eagle Pulse ability, allowing him to detect the number of guards present at any given infiltration site.
 There'll be new HUD elements to help you track those guards and environmental elements too.

 It's likely Ubisoft wants the four-player co-op feature to enjoy its time in the spotlight for now, and so we're left with a lot of unanswered questions about Unity.
 We know the Abstergo Entertainment system is gone, but how exactly will the modern-day section of the story play out?
 How much overlap will there be with earlier games and familiar faces?
 How will the developers resolve the series' outstanding cliffhangers?

-We will no doubt learn the answers to at least some of these questions - not to mention details of the rumoured last-gen Assassin's Creed - between now and Assassin's Creed: Unity's 28th October release date.
+We'll no doubt learn the answers to at least some of these questions - not to mention more details of the upcoming last-gen Assassin's Creed: Rogue - between now and Unity's 28th October release date.
 We'll update this article as and when those announcements are made.